remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ### Setup

 #### 1. Clone or download the project
-  Project is located inside the [`reference project`](https://github.com/alexfernandez803/example-lambda)
+Project is located from the [`reference project`](https://github.com/alexfernandez803/example-lambda).

 #### 2. Install dependencies